mantidproject/mantid/dev-docs/source/Testing/Inelastic/DataProcessorTests.rst

 #.
 On `Output` options of the interface.
 Select from the drop-down menu on the right of the ``Plot Spectra`` button the option to ``Plot 3D Surface`` and click.
 #.
 The resulting 3D plot should range in the Energy Transfer axis from -0.2 to 0.2 :math:`meV`.
 #.
 Don't remove yet the workspace with suffix ``_sqw`` from the ADS as you will use it for the Moments interface test.
+#.
+Repeat instructions 4 to 10, but loading instead the ``MAR27691_red.nxs`` file from the ISIS Sample Data set.

 .. _sqw_inelastic_test: